nunoguedelha/insitu-ft-analysis/docs/howToFiles/usingFTplots.md

      - Plot when comparison is consider active it will also plot the difference of the absolute values of the axis in another plot.
    - Plot each axis separately be it raw or wrench data
    - Plot a comparison for each axis separately between a dataset and a given reference
-   - If the structure has only 2 fields and forceComparison is active then it will make a comparison between the two fields
+   - If the structure has only 2 fields and showDifference is active then it will make a comparison between the two fields

 ### Examples of usage